ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 - sth_gossip: An array consisting of

-  - sth_version -- Version as defined in {{!RFC6962}} Section 3.2,
+  - sth_version -- Version as defined in {{!RFC6962}} Section 3.2, as
-    base64 encoded.
+    a number.
 It's the version of the protocol to which the signature conforms.

-  - tree_size: The size of the tree, in entries, in decimal.
+  - tree_size: The size of the tree, in entries, as a number.

-  - timestamp: The timestamp, in decimal.
+  - timestamp: The timestamp, as a number.

-  - sha256_root_hash: The Merkle Tree Hash of the tree, in base64.
+  - sha256_root_hash: The Merkle Tree Hash of the tree, as a base64 encoded string.

   - tree_head_signature: A TreeHeadSignature as defined in
-    {{!RFC6962}} Section 3.5 for the above data.
+    {{!RFC6962}} Section 3.5 for the above data, as a base64 encoded string.

-  - log_id -- LogID as defined in {{!RFC6962}} Section 3.2, base64
+  - log_id -- LogID as defined in {{!RFC6962}} Section 3.2, as a
-    encoded.
+    base64 encoded string.

 # Security considerations